saturnlighting/literature-review/README.md

 specifying the type or levels of lighting.
 Find out the most suitable, environmentally friendly and “green” solution to fulfill the cyclists road lighting requirements.

+Uttley, Fotios, and Lovelace (2020) found “a non-linear relationship between relative brightness and the reduction in cyclists after-dark, suggesting that a minimal amount of lighting could be enough to promote cycling after dark”.

 (Fotios and Castleton 2017)